jasmineked/posted-api/README.md

 ### Unsolved Problems

-- We'd like to make
+- We'd like to make the application more user friendly and professionally styled
-- We still need to
+- We'd like to be able to categorize uploaded files by date uploaded, date updated, file type, owner, and tag